Walono/ML_project1/projects/project1/submission/README.md

 - csv folder.
 Empty because the train.csv and test.csv are too big for us.
 You have to add they in this folder
 - Methods folder contains all the helper *.py file used by run.py and all our tests.

-# Run.py WARNING !!!!
-- run.py gives our best predictions on Ubuntu 14.04 x64 kernel v.3.16 but apparently have error on Windows and MacOSx (singular hessian matrix)

 ## Mandatory Methods Warning
 - For least_squares_GD and least_squares_SGD the init weights MUST be a 1D vector